FilipDominec/thesis/README.md

  * [X] 1	Dielectric slab
  * [X] 2	Wire medium
  * [/] 3	Cut wires: rev
+ * [ ]		prepare THz-TDTS data for Bousek samples?
  * [/] 4	Electric resonators: rev
  * [ ] 5	Split-ring resonator: comment double-strip
  * [ ] 6	Dielectric sphere: introduce Mie resonances
+ * [ ]		prepare THz-TDTS data for diffeernt size fractions
  * [ ] 7	SRRs and spheres in a wire array or grid
  * [/] 8	Dielectric rods parallel to magnetic field
  * [/] 9	Dielectric rods parallel to the electric field
+ * [ ]		compare the OpEx2014 results with CDH?
  * [ ] 10	Metallic sheet with slits
  * [ ] 11	Fishnet - metallic sheet with holes
+ * [ ]		prepare THz-TDTS data from the laser-machined sample
+ * [ ]		prepare THz-TDTS data from the drilled sample?
  * [ ] 12	Other structures
  * [/] Conclusion
  * [ ] attach the list of own publications